sparlos/dev-portfolio/src/data/sparling-creations.md

 ---
 title: "Sparling Creations"
-blurb: "Freelance business site showcasing web design, video editing and music production talents.
+blurb: "A Single Page Application showcasing my freelance web design, video editing and music production talents.
 Written primarily in Vue."
 image: ../images/sparling-creations.png
-maintech: Vue,SCSS,GitHub
+maintech: Vue,SCSS,Adobe XD
-tags: Vue,Vue Router,SCSS,GitHub,SoundCloud API
+tags: Vue,Vue Router,SCSS,SoundCloud API,Adobe XD
 ---
 A [website](http://sparlingcreations.com/) built to house my freelance web design, video and audio projects.
 The site is powered by Vue and uses Vue Router for navigation.

-The design is completely from-scratch in Adobe XD, with animations and transitions all hand coded using SCSS & BEM methodology.
-A definitely highlight is the mini-app I wrote in Vue that wraps the SoundCloud iFrame API in the ‘music’ section of the site.
-I did this for aesthetic and design reasons so that the music player would fit the overall feel of the design more.
-The entire site is powered using [Cockpit CMS](https://getcockpit.com/) for easy addition of new projects.
+The design was created completely from scratch in Adobe XD, with animations and transitions all hand-coded using SCSS and BEM methodology.
+I wrote a mini-app in Vue that wraps the SoundCloud iFrame API in the ‘Music’ section of the site.
+This was done for aesthetic reasons in order to make the design of the player compliment the design of the site.
+The data layer of the site is powered using [Cockpit CMS](https://getcockpit.com/) allowing for easy addition of new projects.